pa-ulander/lecbh/Testing.md

 The workflow:

-1. Sets up an Ubuntu environment with Apache and Nginx
+1. Installs Apache & Nginx
-2. Uses caching to speed up subsequent test runs
-3. Creates a test domain in the hosts file
+2. Creates a temporary host-mapped test domain
-4. Modifies the script for testing with a special exit path for dry-run mode
-5. Tests with both Apache and Nginx servers
+3. Runs lecbh in mock (`--test-mode`) dry-run for Apache, then Nginx
+4. Verifies exit codes

 To see the test results, visit the Actions tab in the GitHub repository.